How to export or move fish for human consumption from the UK.

 - have an EHC

-This also applies if you’re moving these fish products to NI.
+This also applies if you’re moving these fish products to Northern Ireland.

 Read guidance on exporting composite food products to find out the rules you’ll need to follow.